 Beyond Strawberry Shortcake – Shortcake can change with the seasons.

 While the basic elements of shortcake are consistent, this one recipe can be made with different fruits as the summer goes on.

 When we get local strawberries in the late spring and early summer, it’s the time for classic Strawberry Shortcake or Strawberry Rhubarb Shortcakes.

 By early July it’s time for cherries and blueberries.
 Red cherries, blueberries and white cream make Blueberry & Cherry Shortcakes the perfect treat for July 4th parties.

-- Though the shortcakes come together quickly and can be made the day you’re serving them, you could choose to make them a few days before the party and freeze them.
-The compote can be made several days ahead.
-The day of the party all you need to do is re-warm the shortcakes and whip some cream.
-Super easy!
+- Though the shortcakes come together quickly and can be made the day you’re serving them, you can to make them a few days (or weeks) before the party and freeze them.
+Defrost and reheat in the oven to revive the texture.

 Blueberry & Cherry Compote